bcgov/entity/.github/ISSUE_TEMPLATE/Ops Support.md

 **TBD: **
-- Home team use ZH?
+- Home team use ZH - should involve Whale?
+- Go-live support process - Jinghua to setup a meeting: Team Chat(for escalation), standard process (log ticket and follow normal process, post in RC for chatting)

 -----------------